ejramas/TT_RAM-SRAM-Sense_Amp/docs/info.md

 ![Alt text](Design2_Sense_Amp.png)

 This design matches our current design extremely closely, and overall has the same functionality.
 Two CMOS amplifiers voltages feed into the gates of a pair of NMOS's which control the current flowing through the respective CMOS.
-Since the current in the circuit is held constant due to the current mirror current source, these NMOS's convert the amplified voltages into a differential pair, rejecting any common mode voltage and outputting the amplified voltage difference centered at 0.9V.
+The CMOS' amplified voltages feed into the repective NMOS, which control the current flowing through that CMOS.
+This feedback works as a sort of common mode correction.

 This new design had far better bandwidth, but had issues with gain.
 After tweaking the Widths and Lengths more, we arrived at a final maximum gain of 28dB (with a 20mV input differential at 0.9V common mode).
 ![Alt text](../test/LTSpice/Design2_Sim.png)